-Every year our Charity of the Year programme works to champion two charities, voted for by employees and sharing our Born to Be mission to help young people fulfil their potential.
-We work with small charities with a maximum annual income of £5 million (and a minimum of £500,000) to provide them with step changing unrestricted funding that enables them to have a greater impact.
+The Charities of the Year programme works to champion two charities, that are voted for by employees and share our Born to Be mission to help young people fulfil their potential.
+We work with small charities to provide them with step changing unrestricted funding that enables them to have a big impact.
 Employees raise funds with the elected charities through activities that include sports events, raffles, quizzes, appeals and challenges.
-Over £1.7 million was raised in 2013.
+Over £1.9 million was raised in 2015.

-Click here to see the full selection criteria and timelines.
+Click here to see previous selection criteria and timelines.
 Selection process for 2018-19 will open May 2016.

 Charities of the Year has raised over £14 million for 23 charities since 1999.